Skip to Page Content

 2.0 Delaware System of Student Assessments (DeSSA)

-2.1.2 General Assessments for both Science and Social Studies; and
+2.1.2 General assessments for both Science and Social Studies; and

-2.2.1 Any student repeating a grade level shall take any components of DeSSA that are required for that given grade level.
+2.2 All LEAs shall administer all applicable, required components of the DeSSA, including field test administrations.
+Any student repeating a grade level shall take any components of DeSSA that are required for that given grade level.

 2.3 The Department shall determine the dates upon which the DeSSA assessments shall be administered, and will advise the LEAs of those dates.